Godzilla: King of the Monsters (2019 film): Plot

-Five years after the existence of giant monsters, known as "Titans", was revealed to the world, Dr. Emma Russell, a paleobiologist working for the Titan-studying organization Monarch, and her daughter Madison witness the birth of a larva called Mothra.
-Emma calms Mothra using the "Orca," a device that can emit frequencies to attract or alter Titan behavior.
+Five years after the revelation of monsters, called "Titans", Dr. Emma Russell, a paleobiologist working for the Titan-studying organisation Monarch, and her daughter Madison witness the birth of a giant larva named Mothra.
+Emma calms Mothra with the "Orca", a device that emits frequencies to attract or alter Titan behaviour.
 A group of eco-terrorists, led by former British Army Colonel Alan Jonah, attacks the base and abducts Emma and Madison.
 At the same time, Mothra flees and pupates under a nearby waterfall.

-Monarch scientists Dr. Ishirō Serizawa and Dr. Vivienne Graham approach former employee Dr. Mark Russell, Emma's ex-husband and Madison's father, to help track them down.
-Mark is reluctant at first due to his hatred toward Godzilla, whom he blames for the death of his son during the events in San Francisco, but eventually agrees.
-The Monarch team follows Godzilla to Antarctica, where Jonah plans to free a three-headed Titan codenamed "Monster Zero."
-Emma frees and awakens Monster Zero, who battles Godzilla, devours Graham, and escapes.
-The team later realizes that Emma is working with the terrorists.
-From a Monarch bunker in Boston, Emma contacts Monarch and argues that the Titans must be awakened to heal the Earth from the damages that humans have caused.
+Monarch scientists Dr. Ishirō Serizawa and Vivienne Graham approach former employee Dr. Mark Russell, Emma's ex-husband and Madison's father, to help track them down.
+Mark is initially reluctant due to his hatred toward Godzilla, whom he blames for his son Andrew's death in San Francisco, but eventually agrees.
+The Monarch team follows Godzilla to Antarctica, where Jonah plans to free a three-headed Titan codenamed "Monster Zero".
+Emma frees and awakens Monster Zero, who shows hostility and slaughters Monarch's Team, battles Godzilla, and flies off.
+The Monarch team realizes that Emma is working with the terrorists.
+From a bunker, Emma contacts Monarch, arguing that the Titans must be awakened to heal Earth from the human impact on the environment, pointing to Monarch research indicating that Titans can terraform and replenish ecosystems using their radiation.

-Emma awakens Rodan in Mexico, and the Monarch team lures it towards Monster Zero.
-After Rodan is defeated, Godzilla ambushes Monster Zero and severs his left head.
-During the fight, the U.S. Navy launches a prototype weapon called the "Oxygen Destroyer," seemingly killing Godzilla.
-Unaffected, Monster Zero regrows his lost head and awakens all the other dormant Titans worldwide, with Rodan submitting to his rule.
-As a result, Madison disowns Emma.
+Conflicted, Madison begs her mother to reconsider, but Emma awakens Rodan in Mexico, who is lured toward Monster Zero.
+After Monster Zero defeats Rodan, just before he can catch the Monarch team in their plane, Godzilla ambushes him, severing his left head.
+During the fight, the U.S. military launches a prototype weapon called the "Oxygen Destroyer", which seemingly kills Godzilla, but leaves Monster Zero unaffected, who regrows his lost head and awakens the other dormant Titans worldwide; Rodan, who survived, submits to his rule.
+Serizawa chides Mark that he has gotten his wish.
+Horrified and disillusioned, Madison disowns Emma.